micsh/Behavioral-Cloning-P3/README.md

 Happy with my results so far, I have decided to test the same track with a higher speed (going from 9 mph to 30 mph), it didn't work as well.
 Now, I could blame it on latency, the drive.py is running on a server in the US, while the simulator is using port-forwarding to connect to it, from across the ocean.
 But I kept trying to improve it (also it was terrible on track-two).

-Frustrating, I have discovered that better test and validation score don't necessarily mean better driving!
+Frustratingly, I have discovered that better test and validation score don't necessarily mean better driving!

-After a lot of thought, I have decided to do two things, one, record my self driving track-two and use the extra data for a larger training set.
-Two, change the model so the output has 5 values instead of 1, and they basically represent the steering angle in the following samples.
+After a lot of thought, I have decided to do two things.
+One, record my self driving track-two and use the extra data for a larger training set.
+Two, change the model so the output has 5 values instead of 1, where they represent the steering angles in the following samples.

 ##### Next 5 steering angles